-LFPs offer millisecond temporal precision, and are relatively precise spatially, as well.
-However, each set of 96 LFP time series, measuring activity within a large population of neurons that make up that region of the brain, exhibits substantial spatial correlation.
-This suggests reducing the data with the objective of capturing cross-region dependence.
-If we were to consider a single time point we would have repeated pairs of 96-dimensional observations and an obvious statistical assessment of dependence would be canonical correlation analysis (CCA).
-Here we use the latent variable formulation of CCA known as probabilistic CCA (pCCA), and extend it to the time series setting, as depicted in \cref{fig:pCCA_proposed}.
-In the extended model described in \cref{sec:pCCAtimeseries}, each of the two high-dimensional time series is driven by a latent univariate time series, with the correlation between the two latent time series representing the statistical dependence we seek to identify (see \cref{fig:pCCA_over_time}). \cref{thm:equivalence_to_genvar} demonstrates that the maximum likelihood estimate for this model is equivalent to that derived from multiset CCA, as introduced by \cite{kettenring1971canonical}.
-The model-based framework retains generality in the specification of covariation while clarifying application of methods for high-dimensional inference.
+The data consist of 96 LFP time series for each brain region (192 time series in total), offering millisecond temporal precision, and are relatively precise spatially, as well.
+These signals reflect neural activity across large populations of neurons within each region and exhibit substantial spatial correlation.
+To summarize the cross-regional interactions more succinctly, dimensionality reduction becomes a natural and effective step \citep{gallego2022local}.
+If we were to analyze the data at a single time point, we would have repeated pairs of 96-dimensional observations, for which canonical correlation analysis (CCA) would be a standard tool to assess statistical dependence.
+Here we build on a latent variable formulation of CCA known as probabilistic CCA (pCCA), and extend it to handle temporally structured data, as illustrated in \Cref{fig:pCCA}(b).
+In the extended model described in \cref{sec:pCCAtimeseries}, each of the two high-dimensional time series is driven by a latent univariate time series, with the correlation between the two latent time series representing the statistical dependence we seek to identify (see \Cref{fig:pCCA_over_time}). \cref{thm:equivalence_to_genvar} demonstrates that this model yields estimates equivalent to those from a generalization of classical CCA, called multiset CCA \citep{kettenring1971canonical}).
+This model-based framework allows for flexible modeling of covariance structure and facilitates principled high-dimensional inference.

-A related latent variable method, Gaussian Process Factor Analysis (GPFA, \citealp{gokcen2021disentangling,lakshmanan2015extracting,semedo2020statistical,yu2009gaussian}), is popular in the neuroscience literature.
-As the name implies, GPFA assumes the latent time series have a low-dimenionsal Gaussian process structure defining their covariance matrix.
-Here, we instead leave the latent covariance matrix unspecified so that our estimate of the correlation matrix has maximal flexibility.
-This approach provides a partial-correlation graph interpretation of the cross-regional dependence.
-Because the graphical model describing general, non-stationary dependence is high-dimensional, we resort to sparse estimation methods, calling the method {\it La}tent {\it Dyn}amic analysis via {\it S}parse banded graphs (LaDynS).